joyjayng/joyjayng.github.io/_pages/about.md

 # 🔥 News
-- *2023.10*: &nbsp;🎉🎉 Our paper "Bongard-OpenWorld: Few-Shot Reasoning for Free-form Visual Concepts in the Real World" has been released.
+- *2024.01*: &nbsp;🎉🎉 Our paper "Bongard-OpenWorld: Few-Shot Reasoning for Free-form Visual Concepts in the Real World" has been accepted to ICLR 2024.